 - Allow the user to install old versions of the addon, and revert back to backups after updating/reverting

 - If enabled, allow for directly updating to the git Master code/another branch at any time

 - Configurable in many ways, such as to only notify users of updates without permitting one-click installation.

-- Currently, your project must be hosted in GitHub as a public repository.
+- Currently, your project must be hosted in GitHub, GitLab, or Bitbucket as a public repository.
 There is also current support for private GitLab repositories.
 Private repository support for GitHub and bitbucket is planned.

-- To make full use of the features, you should be using GitHub releases.
+- To make full use of the features, you should be using git tags/releases.
 While these are not covered in this tutorial, see example usage of releases here (tags are a feature of all git repositories, so it works the same on GitHub, GitLab, and Bitbucket but perhaps with different website UI).